gnanesh-16/skills-communicate-using-markdown/index.md

 This markdown document clearly describes the process, making it easy for team members to follow .
 ```
-## Steps to Add an Image in Markdown
+## Step-4  To Add an Image in Markdown
 1. **Navigate to the Pull Request**:
    - Go to the **Pull requests** tab in your repository.
    - Locate the pull request where you want to edit the `index.md` file.